ujji8055/content/Packs/SafeNet_Trusted_Access/Playbooks/SafeNet_Trusted_Access_-_Terminate_User_SSO_Sessions_README.md

-This playbook terminates user's SSO sessions so that upon the next login attempt following the unlocking of the account, authentication is required.
+This playbook terminates user SSO sessions so that upon the next login attempt following the unlocking of the account, authentication is required.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.